antcolag/runner/readme.md

 	os.add("info", new runner::cmd::Info());

 	// run the shell when an event is triggered
-	// by default it is binded to the loop event shell.bind(/* "loop" */);
+	// by default it is bound to the loop event shell.bind(/* "loop" */);

 	os.trigger(runner::setup); // trigger the "setup" event